-Students complete a minimum of 800 hours of practicum training in the second year of the program, and 1,000 hours in the third year.
-At least 50% of these hours (400 and 500 hours, respectively) must be in direct client contact.
+Students complete a minimum of 800 hours of practicum training in the second year of the program Practicum I) and 1,000 hours in the third year (Practicum II).
+For both Practicum I and II, a minimum of 50% of the total practicum hours are required to be in service-related activities.
+These are defined as: treatment/intervention, assessment, interviews, report writing, case presentations, and case consultation.
+Of those service-related activities a minimum of 25% of the total practicum hours (200 hours for Practicum I and 250 hours for Practicum II) shall be devoted to face-to-face patient/client contact.
 The Director of Clinical Training guides students through the match and application process for practicum placement.